 You’ll also need another form of approval- a host organization that you’ve made sure know what the Fulbright scholarship is and have accepted your proposal.
 Your affiliation includes the school you’ll be studying abroad at, so you’ll need to research and communicate ahead of time and have them provide an affiliation letter of approval to the specifications of Fulbright.

 Your personal statement included with your Fulbright application is a major deciding factor when competing for the scholarship.
 The statement will be where you include where and why you want to go and how you will be helping your affiliated organization.
-Remember, you’ll want to relate this to the mission of Fulbright or the American ideals through discussion and language.
+Remember, you’ll want to relate this to the mission of Fulbright.

 The Fulbright scholarship comes in several forms for students working on their master's degrees.
 The most common type comes from the general research abroad scholarship.
 Fulbright also awards teachers looking to teach English in other countries a Public Health Fellowship and the National Geographic writers fellowship.
 Read on to find out more!